OneupNetwork/SQRichTextEditor/README.md

 ```

 ### strikethrough
-By wrapping it in an 'del' tag.
+By wrapping it in a 'del' tag.

 ```swift
 func strikethrough(completion: ((_ error: Error?) -> ())? = nil)
 ```

 ### setTextColor
-Sets the colour of the selected text.
+Sets the color of the selected text.

 ```swift
 func setText(color: UIColor, completion: ((_ error: Error?) -> ())? = nil)
 ```

 ### setTextBackgroundColor
-Sets the colour of the background of the selected text.
+Sets the color of the background of the selected text.

 ```swift
 func setText(backgroundColor: UIColor, completion: ((_ error: Error?) -> ())? = nil)